apache/airflow/BREEZE.rst

 -----------------------------

 When Breeze starts, it can start additional integrations.
-Those are additional docker containers that are started in the same docker-compose command.
+Those are additional docker containers that are started in the same docker compose command.
 Those are required by some of the tests as described in `<TESTING.rst#airflow-integration-tests>`_.

 By default Breeze starts only airflow container without any integration enabled.
 If you selected